BernardLesley/BernardLesley.github.io/README.md

-# Hello, I'm Bernard, Welcome to My Page
+# Hi There!, I'm Bernard, Welcome to My Page

 [Link](url) and ![Image](src)